Airport Parkway (Mississippi)

+Route description

+The parkway will begin at Interstate 55 (I-55) at the High Street exit in downtown Jackson.
+It will then travel eastward for 12 mi, crossing the Pearl River and passing through the north side of Pearl before diverging at the proposed West Rankin Parkway at the Jackson-Evers International Airport in Flowood.
+The northern segment will terminate at Mississippi Highway 25 (MS 25; Lakeland Drive) north of the airport while the southern segment will terminate at MS 475 (Airport Road) south of the airport.
+The entire road is planned to be operated as a toll road.

+History

 The Airport Parkway Commission that was formed in 1995 to help advance the project consists of the mayors of Pearl, Flowood, and Jackson, the three cities through which the Airport Parkway would run.
 The U.S. Congress allocated $35 million for the project.
 The environmental impact statement was completed in 1999.
 Right-of-way acquisition for the portion of the project in Rankin County (about 40% of the total right-of-way requirement) was completed at a cost of $15 million.
-As of December 2007, the total cost to complete the project was estimated at about $400 million.
+In December 2007, the total cost to complete the project was estimated at about $400 million, but construction has yet to begin.

+Future

+In 2023, Mississippi Senator Roger Wicker requested $13.12 million for the 2024 fiscal year to fund the remaining right-of-way acquisition, design, and update the environmental information documents for the Airport Parkway Corridor.
+A timeline for this has not been established.